 What is Stainless Steel and Why is it Used in the Food Industry?

 Stainless steel refers to specific iron-based alloys with a minimum of 11% chromium.
 The alloy includes other metals, specifically nickel, and other elements like carbon.
 It’s the specific, and varied, elemental makeup that gives stainless steel the properties that make it valuable in multiple industries, particularly those where the metal will be exposed to harsh or difficult environmental situations.

 Specifically, in the food industry, stainless steel is exposed to heat, water, and harsh cleaning chemicals.
 Through those exposures, food grade stainless steel must remain durable, rust/corrosion free, and be easy to sanitize.
 Further, the pitting resistance means it maintains a surface that’s easy to clean and maintain.
 Finally, the heat resistance of the metal means it can be exposed to extreme temperatures without risking damage.

 For those reasons, many food makers use stainless steel metal trays in their food-making processes.
 However, what some might not realize is that not just any type of stainless steel will do.
 There are hundreds of different varieties of stainless steel on the market, each one with its own unique combination of properties.

-The answer depends on the specific application the metal will be used for.
-For example, a confectioner manufacturing chocolates is going to have very different performance needs than a processor that specializes in tomato sauce.
+Which stainless steel is best depends on the specific application.
+For example, a confectioner manufacturing chocolates is going to have very different performance needs than a processor specializing in tomato sauce.

 Food Grade Stainless Steel 316